Boston Police and State Troopers put on a massive show of force on Friday night as droves of teenagers gathered in the North End on Commercial Street.

 At one point, about 50 police and troopers formed a human wall and walked along Commercial Street between Causeway St. and the ball fields, toward Battery Street.

-Police said they were concerned the situation would escalate when the J. Cole hip-hop / rap concert at TD Garden let out.
+Police separated the crowds before the situation could escalate when the J. Cole hip-hop / rap concert at TD Garden let out.
 The Commercial Street areas around the skating rink, ball fields, wharves and Columbus park have long been gathering places for teen crowds on feast / summer weekends.

 A State Police helicopter was brought in and flew low over the crowds as dozens of police cars patrolled for several hours as the scene developed between 9pm and midnight on Friday.